particle-iot/docs/src/content/firmware/best-practices/firmware-build-options.md

 - The image name (specific to a Device OS version and platform)
 - The container name (optional)

+**Buildpacks were developed for Particle internal purposes.**

+Buildparks are actively utilized within Particle and are available to be used by Particle customers.
+There could be changes in the future that may affect your build scripts, however.

 ### Source preparation

 There are two important caveats to building using a buildpack: